-The ability to read and write with understanding is a core element of our literacy program.
-As a team we all have a love of reading and remember being drawn to books and spending countless hours 'getting lost' in them.
+The ability to read and write for meaning, self-expression and pleasure is at the heart of our literacy program.
+As a team we all have a love of reading and remember being drawn to books and spending countless hours 'getting lost ' in them.
 It is this love of reading we want to develop in the young children we work with each day.
 We are aiming to build a community of strategic readers and writers.
-To do this we will be explicitly teaching the reading and writing strategies they need to be successful.
+To do this we explicitly teach phonemic awareness, synthetic phonics, reading for meaning the reading and writing strategies they need to be successful.